Email status icons explained

 Email Status Glossary

-• Confirmed: Any email address that is confirmed (double-opted in.)
+• Confirmed (double opt-in): Any email address that is confirmed (double-opted in.)

 • Invalid Email: The Invalid status indicates the email address is missing characteristics of a valid email address (e.g. an @ symbol, .com/.net/.org, etc.)